foundeo/cfdocs/guides/en/security-session-management.md

         }
     }

 Here we are first checking if the session object exists in our cache.
-If it does **not** exist, then we return an empty bean which we will check next.
+If it does **not** exist, then we return an empty bean which we will check after returning from this function.
 We then compare the last action of the user as stored in the session object with the timeout we specified in our application scope.
 If the users last action timespan is longer than the session timeout specified, then we again return an empty bean.
 Otherwise, the user has a valid session object and we return the populated bean we have stored in our cache.
 Again, this storage mechanism is arbitrary and could be any other storage mechanism - for speed and for distributed caching capabilities, however, we feel that using the cache functions is the most appropriate method of handling user sessions and recommend using it.

 Now that we have a sesson object (bean) to check, we have to see if the user id returned is valid (any non-zero value) or invalid (a zero value), as follows: